 Invasive species alert!
 To prevent the spread of zebra mussels, the law requires draining of water from boats and onboard receptacles when leaving or approaching public fresh waters.
 Get details.

-COLETO CREEK : Water murky; 54 degrees in main lake, 78 degrees at hot water discharge; 4.39’ low.
-Black bass to 7 pounds are good on pumpkinseed soft plastics and spinnerbaits in 4–8 feet.
+COLETO CREEK : Water murky; 65 degrees in main lake, 71 degrees at hot water discharge; 0.25’ high.
+Black bass are excellent on green pumpkin crankbaits and soft plastics.
 White bass are slow.
 Crappie are slow.
-Channel and blue catfish to 8 pounds are good on trotlines and droplines baited with live perch in 8–10 feet.
+Channel and blue catfish are excellent on cut bait and live perch in 8–10 feet.
 Yellow catfish are slow.

-FALCON : Water murky; 55–59 degrees; 25.36’ low.
-Black bass are good on chartreuse soft plastics, jigs, and slow rolling spinnerbaits off ledges in 15–25 feet, and in pockets in 5–10 feet.
+FALCON : Water murky; 55–59 degrees; 24.00’ low.
+Black bass are fair on jigs, small soft plastics, and slow rolling spinnerbaits in 15–25 feet.
 Striped bass are slow.
 Crappie are slow.
 Channel and blue catfish are good on shrimp, nightcrawlers, stinkbait, liver, and cut bait.
 Yellow catfish are slow.
 Everyone in a boat must have a Mexico fishing license (if fishing the Mexico side) whether fishing or not.